Can Triage Nurses Help Prevent 911 Overload?

 The triage nurses can even coordinate free Lyft rides for people who are on Medicaid — including a stop at a pharmacy if needed.

 The "ride" part of the new triage service is critical, proponents say, because that's the real emergency for many of the inappropriate calls to 911.
-Some callers simply have a hard time getting to the doctor in parts of the District where clinics can be miles away, and public transportation may not be readily accessible.
+Some callers simply have a hard time getting to the doctor in parts of the district where clinics can be miles away, and public transportation may not be readily accessible.

 It has taken two years to pull off this plan.
 City health agencies, 22 primary care clinics, contractors and unions were all involved, under the coordination of the D.C.
 Fire and EMS Department.